uiceds/cee-492-project-2025-avengers/cee492_report.typ

 We work with three spatial datasets: the set of crime points $C = \{C_i\}_{i=1}^{N_c}$, the set of street-lamp points $L = \{L_l\}_{l=1}^{N_l}$, and the city-boundary polygon $B$.
 We ensure longitudes and latitudes are numeric, finite, and within plausible ranges so that subsequent geometry remains meaningful.

+#figure(
+  image("/figures/Spatial_figures/top500crimefreq.png", width: 100%),
+  caption: [Top 500 crime count in each designated LAPD district.], )<fig:la-top500>

+Figure @fig:la-top500 ranks Los Angeles (city) LAPD reporting districts by total reported incidents (2020–present).
+The x-axis lists districts in descending order (leftmost = highest), and the y-axis shows incident counts.
+The distribution is heavy-tailed: a few districts concentrate many incidents, followed by a long tail of moderate activity.

+#figure(
+  image("/figures/Spatial_figures/top500crimefreq_ranked.png", width: 100%),
+  caption: [LA top-500 crime counts (ranked).], )<fig:la-top500-ranked>

+Figure @fig:la-top500-ranked shows the top 500 LAPD reporting districts sorted by total incidents, with the x-axis as rank (left = highest).
+The y-axis is the incident count.
+The curve is heavy-tailed: a few districts account for many incidents, followed by a long taper of moderate counts across the remaining ranked districts.

+#figure(
+  image("/figures/Spatial_figures/La_Slights.png", width: 100%),
+  caption: [LA street lights within the city boundary (n=221,897).]
+)<fig:lights>

+This map @fig:lights plots the reported street-light point locations for Los Angeles in geographic coordinates (longitude/latitude).
+The high point density makes many neighborhoods appear as solid filled regions, revealing broad coverage across the city and sparser coverage near edges and open spaces.
+Axes are in degrees to match the source data.

+=== Finding relationship between crime locations and street lights

 We project all coordinates into a single metric CRS so distances are measured in meters:

 $((x_i, y_i) = Φ(λ_i, φ_i), space (u_l, v_l) = Φ(λ'_l, φ'_l))$